South Fork Fishing and Hunting Club

-The South Fork Fishing and Hunting Club was a Pennsylvania corporation which operated an exclusive and secretive retreat at a mountain lake near South Fork, Pennsylvania, for more than fifty extremely wealthy men and their families.
-The club was the owner of the South Fork Dam, which failed during an unprecedented period of heavy rains, resulting in the disastrous Johnstown Flood on May 31, 1889.
+The South Fork Fishing and Hunting Club was a Pennsylvania corporation that operated an exclusive and secretive retreat at a mountain lake in St. Michael, Pennsylvania, near the community of South Fork.
+Its members were more than 50 extremely wealthy industrialists and their families.
+Most were based in Pittsburgh, the center of steel and related industries.

-The failure released an estimated 14.3 million tons of water from Lake Conemaugh, wreaking devastation along the valley of South Fork Creek and the Little Conemaugh River as it flowed about a dozen miles downstream to Johnstown, Pennsylvania, at the confluence of the Little Conemaugh and Stonycreek rivers form the Conemaugh River, a tributary of the Allegheny River.
+The club owned the South Fork Dam and an associated reservoir.
+The earthen dam failed on May 31, 1889, causing the Johnstown Flood that killed more than 2,200 people downstream.
+An estimated 14.3 million tons of water from Lake Conemaugh were released, wreaking devastation along the valley of South Fork Creek and the Little Conemaugh River and the dozen miles downstream to Johnstown, Pennsylvania.

-It was the worst disaster event in U.S. history at the time, and relief efforts were among the first major actions of Clara Barton and the newly organized American Red Cross, which she had founded and led.
-The death toll from the 1889 flood was approximately 2,209.
+It was the worst disaster in U.S. history at the time.
+Relief efforts were among the first major actions of Clara Barton and her newly organized American Red Cross.

+The club was found to have neglected maintenance on the earthen dam and performed some ill-advised alterations.
 Despite some years of claims and litigation, the club and its members were never found to be liable for monetary damages.
-The corporation was disbanded in 1904, and the real estate assets were sold by the local sheriff at public auction, largely to satisfy a pre-existing mortgage on the large clubhouse.
+The corporation was disbanded in 1904.
+Its real estate was sold by the local sheriff at public auction, largely to satisfy a mortgage on the large clubhouse.